Other-People-UCSD/Pink-Currents/submissions.md

 Short and sweet, right?

-#### *Multiple submissions are accepted

-#### *We do not consider previously published work.

-#### *Currently, we do not have the funds to pay our contributors.

-#### ** We highly suggest you do this - here’s a template to get you started.
+#### *Multiple submissions are accepted<br>*We do not consider previously published work.<br>*Currently, we do not have the funds to pay our contributors.<br>** We highly suggest you do this - here’s a template to get you started.
 All we want is your name, the title of your work, the word count (if applicable), and a short bio containing your publishing history, if applicable.
 Addressing it to our editing team is a nice touch.